The question of whether drones are intrinsically safe is one of the first that comes to the mind of Oil & Gas and Chemical professionals.

 In an explosive environment, no human can breathe and no machine can fly.
 Some robotic solutions, like robotic crawlers or remote controlled submersibles can, but they have a limited degree of autonomy.

-However, human beings are very resourceful and the abovementioned limitations have been overcome using different risk mitigation techniques.
+However, human beings are very resourceful, and the limitations mentioned above have been overcome using different risk mitigation techniques.

 While drones may not be fit to fly in an explosive atmosphere, there are risk mitigation techniques that can render the environment safe for drones.